Thomas Morris (British Army officer): Works

 His Journal from the Miscellanies was printed in 1904 as Journal of Captain Thomas Morris, of His Majesty's XVII regiment of infantry; Detroit, 25 September 1764.
 It covers his expedition from Cedar Point, Ohio to Detroit.
 Morris published it much later, in hope of a pension.
 Morris's recorded views on the Native Americans were positive.
 The original form of the Journal was published by Peckham in 1941.

 Family

 In 1769 Morris married Sarah (Sally) Chubb, daughter of a merchant at Bridgwater, by whom he had six children.
 She was the sister of well-known amateur artist John Chubb.
 Thomas Morris was the nephew of Lieutenant-Colonel Arthur Morris (1703-1767), also of the 17th Regiment of Foot and who also served in North America (1757-1758?).

+Morris cut off his oldest child, Sophia, when she eloped at about the age of 15 and married her music teacher Martin Dingle (also Dengle).
+After her husband left her, Sophia lived in a London workhouse and possibly had a stroke.
+Her uncle, the poet Charles Morris, made an allowance of 1 shilling a week to her.
+Sophia died in 1807, aged 37.